Apartness, sharp elements, and the Scott topology of domains: Preliminaries

 \begin{lemma} A dcpo is continuous if and only if it has a basis and a dcpo is algebraic if and only if it has a basis of compact elements.
 Moreover, if \(B\) is a basis for an algebraic dcpo \(D\), then \(B\) must contain every compact element of \(D\).
 Hence, an algebraic dcpo has a unique smallest basis consisting of compact elements. \end{lemma}

-\begin{example} The powerset \(\powerset{X}\) of any set \(X\) ordered by inclusion and with suprema given by unions is a pointed algebraic dcpo.
+\begin{example}[Kuratowski finite subsets] The powerset \(\powerset{X}\) of any set \(X\) ordered by inclusion and with suprema given by unions is a pointed algebraic dcpo.
 Its compact elements are the Kuratowski finite subsets of \(X\).
-A set \(X\) is \emph{Kuratowski finite} if it is finitely enumerable, i.e.\ there exists a surjection \(e \colon \set{0,\dots,n-1} \twoheadrightarrow X\) for some number \(n \in \Nat\). \end{example}
+A set \(X\) is \emph{Kuratowski finite} if it is finitely enumerable, that is, there exists a surjection \(\set{0,\dots,n-1} \twoheadrightarrow X\) for some number \(n \in \Nat\). \end{example}